-Figure 6.x-2 Federation of Trust from a CS-network point of view
+Figure 6.2-2 Federation of trust from a CS-network point of view

 The advantage of this solution is that it can maintain the trust in presented CLIs while being fully compatible with existing standards of 3GPP and ITU.
 Required is only a corresponding setting of CLI-related parameters (setting PI to 'Number not available' and deleting all other CLI parameters) by the edge node of a federation of trust that receives a call from an untrusted network.

-7 Out of Band Methods closed to user group
+7 Out-of-band methods closed to user group

-Editor's Note: The solution requires either software changes to a phone, e.g. in the form of an application, or education of the user to perform manual procedures.
-Note that the issue of an application on a smart for high security procedures is FFS.

-Editor's note: The solution does not affect 3GPP specifications or recommends configurations of 3GPP procedures

-Editor's Note: It is ffs whether there could be attacks when the mapping of phone numbers to customers / companies are not static.

-Editor's Note: The practicality of the scheme on the users' side needs further investigation

-7.1 Verifying Through "Middle" 3rd Party
+7.1 Verifying through "middle" 3rd party

 Assume caller (A) wishes to contact another party (B).
-Doing so directly means that B will see A's CID and must assume that this is valid.
+Doing so directly means that B will see A's CID and should assume that this is valid.
 Given that the CID can be manipulated there is no guarantee that it is actually A calling B, but adding a 3rd party (C) who is trusted by both A and B it should be possible that when A calls B, B can be sure that it is actually A.

 Within this process there would be a requirement for trust to be established in both directions between A and C, but it would only be necessary for B to trust C (it would not matter to C who B is).

-Both A&B need to trust C as this is as central communication point between both parties.
+Both A and B need to trust C as this is as central communication point between both parties.
 B needs to trust C so that when they check an incoming call they need to know that C is going to return a response that the can rely upon – otherwise there would be no point in verifying the call if C was not a Trusted Third Party (TTP).
-A must trust C as they must know that when they record a call with them it will be accurately relayed to B when a request is made.
+A should trust C as they should know that when they record a call with them it will be accurately relayed to B when a request is made.

-C must trust A as C has the responsibility of making the final decision as to whether a call is genuine or not, if C does not have suitable measures for determining the identity of A then spoof A's could exist in C's database, meaning that spoof calls can correctly be relayed to B.
+C should trust A as C has the responsibility of making the final decision as to whether a call is genuine or not, if C does not have suitable measures for determining the identity of A then spoof A's could exist in C's database, meaning that spoof calls can correctly be relayed to B.